 One of the greatest gifts that Jesus gave to the Church, and to each and every one of us, is the Sacrament of Confession.
 If we really understood this great Sacrament, then we would have recourse to it with greater, faith, trust, frequency, and preparation.

-The literary style that we will follow and develop will be that of a brief but concise and clear catechesis on the Sacrament of Confession.
+The literary style that we follow will be that of a brief and clear catechesis on the Sacrament of Confession.
 We hope and pray that all will profit immensely by this work, and hope that many souls will be drawn back to the merciful Heart of Jesus who beckons all to come to Him: “Come to me all of you who are weary and I will give your rest…”

 Fifty Things to Know About Confession